-- the nature, duration, gravity and extent of the contravention; - any loss or damage suffered as a result of the contravention; - the behaviour of the respondent; - the market circumstances in which the contravention took place; - the level of profit derived from the contravention; - the degree to which the respondent has cooperated with the Commission and the Tribunal; and - whether the respondent has previously been found in contravention of the Competition Act.
+- The nature, duration, gravity and extent of the contravention. - Any loss or damage suffered as a result of the contravention. - The behaviour of the respondent. - The market circumstances in which the contravention took place. - The level of profit derived from the contravention. - The degree to which the respondent has cooperated with the Commission and the Tribunal. - Whether the respondent has previously been found in contravention of the Competition Act.

 The Tribunal has developed a six-step methodology for calculating an appropriate administrative penalty (taking into account the factors listed above).
-This methodology has been accepted by the CAC and was adopted by the Commission in its guidelines for the determination of administrative penalties.
+This methodology has been accepted by the Competition Appeal Court and was adopted by the Commission in its guidelines for the determination of administrative penalties.
 This six-step methodology entails the following: